-We understand that today's customer wants more than just a house plant, they are looking for something that will enhance and complement their décor, so we are working with Scheurich, one of the leading ceramic designers, to offer the latest in indoor pots and containers.
+We understand that today’s customer wants more than just house plants- they are looking for something that will enhance and complement their décor, so we are working with Scheurich, one of the leading ceramic designers, to offer the latest in indoor pots and containers.

 At Cleeve Nursery you can always pick up a colourful pot plant to cheer you up on a grey day – a seasonal pot of hyacinths or daffodils will really let you know that spring is on the way!
 There are flowering plants (bulbs, annuals or even cacti and succulents), for every season too.
 Everyone loves a poinsettia at Christmas, but try growing an amaryllis for Christmas time – sensational with its tall stems topped by a ring of huge, lily-like trumpets in various shades and stripes of red, white, pink, salmon and orange.

 We also keep a good supply of conservatory plants that includes lemon trees, oranges and other citrus varieties.
-See our 'How to' guide on growing Citrus.
-Climbing and scrambling plants like bougainvillea, dipladenia, sweet scented jasmine and plumbago are available too.
+See our ‘How to’ guide on growing Citrus There is also more information on Citrus trees here.
+Climbing and scrambling plants like Bougainvillea, Dipladenia, sweet scented jasmine and Plumbago are available too.

 Naturally, you will find all the feeds, composts and house plant care items you need and beautiful trendy Scheurich pot covers too!